Aufgeladen/Fortnitebuilds/README.md

 Credits: [blk](https://github.com/simplyblk/Fortnitebuilds)

-If you wish to contribute anything that isn't listed here, DM Aufgeladen or email me: Aufgeladen@aufgeladen.dev
+If you wish to contribute anything that isn't listed here, DM Aufgeladen or email me: Aufgeladen@aufgeladen.dev or use this form https://forms.gle/oPHgumEeLtrKWU4v6

 you can use cdn.aufgeladen.dev links without any credit for your own project!